fwbrasil/activate/README.md

 		val personNameOption = person.name.get
 		val personName = !person.name
 		person.name := "Test2"
-		person.name.put("Test3")
+		person.name.put(Option("Test3"))
 	}

 There are implicit conversions from values to Vars.
-You can get atribute value by using get or the unary ! and set attribute using := or put.
+You can get attribute value by using get or the unary ! and set attribute using := or put.
 It's not necessary to call a method like store to add the entity, just create and the entity will be persisted.

 Create queries: